 As a third-generation Mexican American, I didn’t grow up with a ton of old-school superstitions from my mom or grandma.
-Even so, I was definitely exposed to some of the crazy ideas on this list, especially from the older generations of Latinas I was around, whether they were neighbors, in-laws, cousins or family friends.
+Even so, I was definitely exposed to a few crazy Latino superstitions, including the old wives’ tales (or cuento de viejas) on this list.

 I’ll never ever forget this one about la bolsa.
 Years ago I had put my purse on the floor at a baby shower and my sister-in-law’s mother almost had a heart attack.
 For the next 20 minutes, she went on to tell me about all the bad things that would befall me if I didn't take it off the carpet and how horrible it would be for me to lose all my money.
 As a practical matter, I no longer put my purse on the floor (it keeps my handbag from getting dirty) and I use magnetic purse hooks when I go out.
 After all, why take chances? 😉